PotatoAim11518/catsy/Catsy.wiki/User-Stories.md

 * As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
   * While on any page of the site:
-    * I can log out of my account and be redirected to a page displaying recent FauxTweets.
+    * I can log out of my account and be redirected to the Homepage.
       * So that I can easily log out to keep my information secure.

 ## Catsy